Philadelphia Wedding Photographer

 FRESH FLOWERS AND GREENERY FROM YOUR FLORIST

 IMPORTANT NOTE: When scheduling drop off times with your florist, please make sure they arrive with your flowers at least 30-60 minutes before my start time and drop them off in or near where you’re getting ready.
-They always put them in water, so don’t worry about them wilting before the ceremony.

 YOUR INVITATION SUITE AND ENVELOPE